Seeed-Studio/ModelAssistant/docs/tutorials/export/pytorch_2_onnx.md

 ### Environment Configuration

-As the [Training](../training/overview.md) step, we recommend you to do it in a **virtual environment** during the model exporting phase.
+As the [Training](../training/overview) step, we recommend you to do it in a **virtual environment** during the model exporting phase.
 In the `sscma` virtual environment, make sure that the [Installation - Prerequisites - Install Extra Dependencies](../../introduction/installation#step-4-install-extra-dependencies-optional) step has been completed.

-::: tip
+:::tip

 If you have configured a virtual environment but not activated it, you can activate it with the following command.